239-566-2611

 Early Detection Key for Succesful Outcomes

 Drs.
-Gardner, Baccaro, and Crespo encourage all of their Naples-area patients to conduct regular self-inspections of their skin for signs of skin cancer.
+Gardner, Baccaro, Bonett and Walsh encourage all of their Naples-area patients to conduct regular self-inspections of their skin for signs of skin cancer.
 When detected early, skin cancers are easier to remove and typically require less invasive procedures for removal.
 In cases of melanoma and squamous cell carcinoma, early detection can also save your life, as they are the deadliest skin cancers.

 Skin cancer is essentially the abnormal growth of skin cells.
 Thus, any abnormal changes to the skin warrant closer examination, especially blemishes or growths that rapidly change or bleed easily.